Marketing Research & Human Insights,

 If academic pedigree were as prized as a canine’s, my degrees from Cornell and UCLA and year at Oxford might qualify me for the Westminster Kennel Club.
 But, my best education has come outside the classroom.
 The animating principle in my life is discovering and honoring the common humanity and dignity that reside within each of us.
 I’ve had the pleasure of speaking with, and performing for, thousands of people from all walks of life.
 I’m enriched by the diversity of perspectives I’ve heard, and I’m heartened whenever I witness the kindness and generosity of spirit that recognizes the shared needs, wants, values, fears and motivations that make us human.

-Co-led a “playshop” with Pascal Patenaude on the value and utility of Applied Improvisational Thinking for qualitative researchers.
+Co-presented ‘playshops’ with Pascal Patenaude at the worldwide conference (Vienna, Austria, 2016) and individual chapters on the value and utility of Applied Improvisational Thinking for qualitative researchers.

-with Dina Shulman, exploring what researchers can learn from the mindset and approaches of writers, actors and directors.
+Co-presented with Dina Shulman, Annual Conference 2017 (Los Angeles) “Tapping into the Creative Storytelling Processes of Broadway and Hollywood”, exploring what researchers can learn from the mindset and approaches of writers, actors and directors.

 On The One Hand, On The Other